 Kobalt is on the hook

-One of the key issues, for Judge Trauter, was the issue of what “administration” means in the music industry.
+One of the key issues, for Judge Trauter, was what the term “administration” means in the music industry.
 The judge found it includes such things as control over licensing, including synch licensing, and collecting royalties – but it doesn’t necessarily include any one of those activities.

 And therein lies the problem: The contract between Spotify and Kobalt was vague on the meaning of “administration,” creating a situation where Spotify may not have realized that control of licensing of Eight Mile’s catalog was not in Kobalt’s hands, at least for the US and Canada.